dat-ecosystem-archive/docs/docs/faq.md

 # FAQ

-## Is dat different from hyperdrive?
+## Is Dat different from hyperdrive?

-[hyperdrive](http://github.com/mafintosh/hyperdrive) is a file sharing network originally built for dat.
+[Hyperdrive](http://github.com/mafintosh/hyperdrive) is a file sharing network originally built for dat.

 Dat uses hyperdrive and a variety of other modules.
-Hyperdrive and Dat are compatible with each other but Hyperdrive is able to make more lower-level decisions.
+Hyperdrive and Dat are compatible with each other but hyperdrive is able to make more lower-level decisions.
 Dat presents a user-friendly interface and ecosystem for scientists, researchers, and data analysts.

-## How is dat different than IPFS?
+## How is Dat different than IPFS?

 ## Is there JavaScript implementation?

 Yes, find it on GitHub: [dat-js](http://github.com/joehand/dat-js).

-## Is there any non-persistent JS dat implementation?
+## Is there any non-persistent JS Dat implementation?

 Not yet.
 Want to work on it?
 Start here to learn more: [dat-js](http://github.com/joehand/dat-js).